 Detailed findings from the analyses are as follows.
-First, we developed an extensive list of 211 organizations working with biodiversity issues (governmental and intergovernmental organizations, civil society organizations, private interest groups, research organizations, think tanks, data management platforms).
+First, we developed an extensive list of 215 organizations working with biodiversity issues (governmental and intergovernmental organizations, civil society organizations, private interest groups, research organizations, think tanks, data management platforms).
 We focused on European organizations, but also included relevant international and national ones (Section 4.1).

-Through interviews with representatives of 24 organizations deemed highly relevant within and outside the governance structure of the Science Service, we mapped a network of 99 organizations.
-In the network, we mapped interactions between organizations, highlighting the most connected organizations and those with potential to act as bridges for otherwise disconnected organizations (Section 4.2).
+Through interviews with representatives of 28 organizations deemed highly relevant within and outside the governance structure of the Science Service, we mapped a network of 101 organizations.
+In the network, we recorded interactions between organizations, highlighting the most connected organizations and those with potential to act as bridges for otherwise disconnected organizations (Section 4.2).
+We also identified missed interactions, and opportunities for strengthening the network.
+Four thematic communities of actors were identified based on their interactions: data and knowledge, ownership and management of agricultural and forest land, sustainable development, and habitat conservation and restoration.

-We then further focused on 16 organizations (out of the 24) currently envisioned to remain outside of the Science Service governance but deemed highly relevant in the science-policy-society landscape.
+We then further focused on 17 organizations (out of the 28) currently envisioned to remain outside of the Science Service governance, but deemed highly relevant in the science-policy-society landscape.
 Through in-depth interviews with the representatives of these organizations, we gathered insights regarding the roles that the organizations can play in developing and sharing biodiversity knowledge.
 We also inquired about which actors are perceived as enablers and disablers for implementing the strategy, as well as actors important for the inclusive and effective functioning of the forthcoming Science Service (Section 4.3).